novasamatech/parity-signer/rust/generate_message/readme.md

 - `types` without any keys to generate `load_types` message

-- `load_metadata`, `add_network` and `add_specs` with following possible keys (only the key combinations most likely to be needed are implemented at the moment, tickets filing is suggested for others if they are needed):
+- `load_metadata` and `add_specs` with following possible keys (only the key combinations most likely to be needed are implemented at the moment, tickets filing is suggested for others if they are needed):
     - setting keys (maximum one can be used):
         - `-d`: do NOT update the database, make rpc calls, and produce ALL requested output files
         - `-f`: do NOT run rps calls, produce ALL requested output files from existing database